sassoftware/devsascom-rest-api-samples/DecisionManagement/decisions.md

 #### <a name='get-decision-direct-dependent-objects'>Get the Direct Dependent Objects of a Decision</a>

 Here is an example of retrieving the direct dependent objects of a decision.
-The dependent objects include one business rule set, one revision comment, one custom context, one sub-decision and two treatment groups.
+The dependent objects include one business rule set, one revision comment, one custom context, one subdecision and two treatment groups.

 ```json
 {